fbac/benchdb/README.md

 ### Requirements

-The following binaries are required to run the complete workflow
+The following binaries must be installed in your system

 - psql
 - docker

 ### Steps

+NOTE: During the db config process, the password will be asked via prompt.

+It is "postgres" and has to be introduced manually.

+#### Manual procedure

 - Create, configure and populate database